-You may work on your vocabulary every day, and you may still encounter puzzling vocabulary on the test.
-But don’t panic.
 Try to look around the new word.
-Maybe the content of the sentence where you found it can help you deduce whether it’s positive or negative, a person or a job, an animal or a feature.
+Maybe the content of the sentence can help you deduce whether it’s positive or negative, a person or a job, an animal or a feature.

 Remember to do background work on expanding your vocabulary and understanding of prefixes and suffixes for your reading test.

 If this doesn’t help either just don’t panic.
-Move on to the next question that doesn’t stress you out, and return to review the confusing part.
+Move on to the next question, and later return to the confusing part.